Toxytod/Horreum/content/1. Active & Works/Master/5th Semester/Research Project/Structuralism & Categories intern (private).md

 - PHYSICIANS!!
 - spam in groupchats with google form.

+# TODO
+- [ ] Write to Chinese cool guy
+- [ ] Spam messages around (?)
+- [ ] Make undecided people decide
+- [ ] Bureaucratic confirmation from Jennifer
+- [ ] To: Cinti & Tugba, can you supervise?
+- [x] Update team's page

+Beuracracy:
+- One project supervised by Benno & Enrico, 6EC to each one of the participants
+- One project supervised by Enrico only, 6 - 9 ECs to each one of the participants (Q: can Enrico supervise the project?)
+### Organisational Q&A
+In particular here are a list of the main questions that should be answered before getting started with the project:
+- Is there someone in particular within or outside the ILLC, who you think could give us some particular insights that could be useful for the project?
+- Considering [[Structuralism & Categories (Homepage)#Hours of Work, Credits and Expected Length]], how many credits would you estimate for the project?
+Does it get decided before or after the project is done?
+- Is it possible to make it so that, every research project of each student is independent so that the amount of credits and work done by each student can vary significantly?
+- Is it possible to receive a mark for the project instead of just to pass the module?
+#### To Prof. van den Berg
+- Are you interested in supervising the project?
+To answer, you may consider:
+	- The presentation of the project as in [[Structuralism & Categories (Homepage)#Project Structure & Goals]]
+	- Despite the high EC of the project ([[Structuralism & Categories (Homepage)#Hours of Work, Credits and Expected Length]]), we expect to work autonomously and supervision will be also shared with Dr. Enrico Cinti.
+- If not, is there some other member of the faculty in your field you would suggest?

 If the thing gets big enough, I may want to have some roles so that everyone knows what their job is, in particular I need:
 - **Responsible of Math Supervision**: check that all proofs, theorems and lemmas are sound
 - **Responsible of Physics Supervision**: check facts are true